 - 1. An application for admission.
-This application may be submitted prior to, or at the time of, registration. - 2.
-An official transcript from all colleges/universities attended.
+This application may be submitted prior to, or at the time of, registration.
+Applications submitted online must meet the deadline posted in the registration guide for each term. - 2.
+An official transcript from all regionally accredited colleges/universities attended.
 All new students must take TSI or be otherwise exempted before enrolling in a Texas public institution of higher education.
 Students applying for and/or receiving financial aid or veterans benefits are required to submit a complete record of all academic work including high school transcripts.
 Admission to the college does not guarantee admission to a particular program of study.

 Programs and certificates in dental hygiene, firefighter certification, nursing and respiratory care have specific program admissions criteria and require approval to enroll.
-Refer to the programs in this catalog, and/ or contact the academic department office for information on program requirements.
+Refer to the programs in this catalog, and/or contact the academic department office for information on program requirements.

-CAMPUS WIDE IDENTIFICATION(CWID) AND E-MAIL
+CAMPUS WIDE IDENTIFICATION (CWID) AND E-MAIL